teallach-desktop/liathach/README.md

 The first time this script is run, an Alpine iso will be downloaded.
 Beyond that the script will merely start qemu and can be called repeatedly.

-In the guest environment (in Qemu), run the commands below.
-In the setup-alpine script choose 'vda' and 'sys' in response to the desk questions.
+In the guest environment (in Qemu), login as `root` (no passwords) and then run the commands below.
+In the setup-alpine script choose 'vda' and 'sys' in response to the disk questions.
 Use whatever username you prefer instead of `$USER`

 ```
 setup-alpine